150 Old Riverhead Rd

 • Good verbal and written communication skills.

 • Periodic travel will be required to other facilities; to attend training; or other requirements related to duties as needed.
 Travel may occur using different modes of transportation.

 Additional Comments This position is not in the Classified Service of New York State, but is covered under New York State Military Law.
 If selected, current Civil Service employees will lose their seniority within the Classified Service, thereby exempting them from applying for promotional exams within Civil Service.

-In addition: Francis S. Gabreski ANGB receives an annual Downstate Adjustment of $3,026
+Francis S Gabreski ANGB receives a Downstate Adjustment of $3,026 annually

 Some positions may require additional credentials or a background check to verify your identity.